dataaxiom/ghcr-cleanup-action/README.md

 missing platform images.
 Warnings will be outputted if there are missing packages.

-### Packages Downloaded Over 5000 times
+### Packages Downloaded More Than 5000 Times

-Public packages that have been downloaded over 5000 times are prohibited by GitHub to be deleted.
+Public packages that have been downloaded more than 5000 times are prohibited by GitHub to be deleted.
 Currently the only way to exclude these is set the exclude-tags for these images so that they are not processed by the action.

-There is currently no public GitHub API to retrieve the download counts to then programicatlly remove these from been processed by the action.
+There is currently no public GitHub API to retrieve the download counts, which would be required to programmatically remove these from been processed by the action.

 ### Package Restoration